Windyera/Mathematics-Data-Pack/README.md

 3.The calculation result will replace the value of `math.target`.
 And `math.source` will be kept.

-Note: Some functions only use one value `math.target`.
+Note: Although some functions only use one value `math.target`, `math.source` may be overwrited.

 ### Stack